-The degree of Resilience is in essence the result of the quality of a project's change strategy embodied in its design and plan.
-The SDGToolkit change strategy approach replaces the Theory of Change (TOC) approach with a set of analytical tools to generate more transparent quantitative measures of risk across all applications domains.
+Resilience is in essence the result of a project's change strategy embodied in its design.
+The SDGToolkit change strategy approach replaces the Theory of Change approach with a set of analytical tools to generate more transparent quantitative measures of risk across all applications domains.